It might sound cliché, but it’s still technically the truth: The best camera is the one you have with you.

 Use Portrait Mode

+For many iPhone users, one of the best iPhone photography tips is to make sure that you are using the tools that are build into your camera.
 If you have an iPhone 7 Plus or newer, you get to use portrait mode.
 “Portrait mode uses the dual cameras to create a depth-of-field effect,” giving you stunning clarity on your subject and a blurry background.

 Essentially, portrait mode recreates a shallow depth of field typically only possible using digital single-lens reflex (DSLR) cameras.
 Regular photos of your family and friends will be transformed into works of art.
 This effect alone has the ability to make people believe you went to photography school.